yushiangfu/study-notes/z03-phosphor-objmgr.md

 ### GetAncestors

-Instead of a generic description, let's take the below example for introduction, and our target is `/xyz/openbmc_project/software/10e36fd2`.
+In the context of the D-Bus system, let's consider a specific example to illustrate its functionality.
+Our focus will be on the object path `/xyz/openbmc_project/software/10e36fd2`.

 ```
 busctl call --verbose \